co-parent coaching

 Common Concerns About Co-Parent Coaching

-Mediation focuses on helping parents reach agreements such as parenting plans, support, and decision-making.
+• Mediation focuses on helping parents reach agreements such as parenting plans, support, and property division.

 Co-Parent Coaching focuses on what happens after (or alongside) those agreements.
 It provides practical support to help parents implement plans, improve communication, and navigate real-life co-parenting challenges over time.